 Bonus: University-affiliated items

 Looking to buy MSU-branded merchandise?
 From mugs to T-shirts and everything in between, shop.msu.edu is the source for all your Spartan gift-giving needs — including exclusive items, such as the collectible ornament series and merchandise from many MSU colleges and departments!
-If you need a place to shop on campus, University Stores sells a variety of Spartan merchandise to students, faculty, staff, alumni and retirees.
+Shop online or on campus at 166 Service Road, East Lansing.

 Give the unique gift of Michigan-based stories or books published and distributed by MSU Press this year!
 A wide variety of books is available.
 From beautiful coffee-table books filled with vibrant art to stories that explore the depths of the Great Lakes, you’re sure to find something for the Spartan or Michigan history enthusiast in your life.
 Visit the MSU Press online gift store to view some of their most popular titles, including Twelve Twenty-Five, the true story of the locomotive featured in the beloved holiday classic The Polar Express.